Basic Personal Amount

 Volunteer Firefighters Tax Credit

-Starting with the 2011 tax year, a non-refundable tax credit equal to 15% of $3,000 ($450) is available for volunteer firefighters who have completed at least 200 hours of volunteer firefighting services with one or more fire departments in the year.
+This is a non-refundable tax credit equal to 14.5% of $6,000 ($870) in 2025 is available for volunteer firefighters who have completed at least 200 hours of volunteer firefighting services with one or more fire departments in the year.